 At times I hated the feeling of unintentionally being a thorn in others' sides.
 At one point, I wrestled long and hard with God over that whole concept, grieving the discomfort and brokenness we experienced.
 I didn't want to be the source of pain and just wanted God to surround me with people who would love me for me and let us all enjoy warm fuzzy feelings of relationships as I imagined them to be.
 Over time I accepted that being a thorn in another's side is a part of the iron sharpening iron sanctification process that God uses to grow His character in us.
 Maybe He intentionally brings certain people together who sharpen each other--and yes sharpening and pricking are painful, but they are both directed and carried out by a God whose love knows no end.

 In the middle of processing these things called thorns with friends, I realized that God used those relationships, over which I wrestled, to plop me in the middle of a ministry in which I, and those who serve with me, have to be willing to be thorns in the sides of women, many of whom are struggling and/or who have been victimized.
-As much as they want to get healthy when pain is triggered or fear rises, we find ourselves having to firmly resist their persistent attempts to draw us into the unhealthy, ungodly, and self-defeating systems of denial and dysfunction formed in the past in response to trauma and pain they endured.
-But it is so necessary for us to be willing to be the thorn that will prick them to help them move out of denial and self-protection so God can heal their pain and they can fulfill the calling of God on their lives to love well.
+As much as they want to get healthy when pain is triggered or fear rises, we find ourselves having to firmly resist their persistent attempts to draw us into the unhealthy, ungodly, and self-defeating systems of denial and dysfunction formed in the past in response to their trauma and pain.
+But it is so necessary for us to be willing to be the thorn that will prick them to help them move out of denial and self-protection so God can heal their pain and they can fulfill the calling of God on their lives to love both God and others well.